 - Take all clothing items out of dresser drawers and closets.

-Clothing/bed linens should be washed in HOT water and machine dried in HOT dryer.
-After cleaned, clothing can be put in new bags and sealed tightly.
+- Clothing/bed linens should be washed in hot water and machine dried in a hot dryer.
+After being cleaned, clothing can be put in new bags and sealed tightly.

-Clean entire location.
+- Clean entire location.
 If you have vacuumed, the bag must be taken to a dumpster in a sealed plastic bag.
-DO NOT use vacuum again until bag is changed or canister is cleaned.
+Do not use the vacuum again until the bag is changed or the canister is cleaned.